 While not all apartment complexes check your credit history, many do, and if you have poor credit history, they’ll be less likely to accept your application.

 Before renting, you should first check to see what your credit score is, and then take steps to improve it if necessary.

 A landlord's insurance policy will not cover personal property

-You’re not always required to rent for a whole year
+You're not always required to rent for the full year

 Some landlords want renters to alert them if they plan to renew, others just let the lease automatically renew.
 Make sure which policy your landlord uses before your lease ends in order to prevent yourself from being dealt hefty fines.